lharri73/PySimlink/README.md

 - Send and receive data in the form of numpy arrays
 - Run multiple instances of the same model

 All without requiring a MATLAB runtime on the target machine!
+No C/C++ programming required!

 To get started, you need the Simulink Coder, and the ability to export your model to a grt target.
 There are some limitations, namely that your model *must* use a fixed step solver